psoerensen/gact/README.md

 devtools::install_github("psoerensen/gact")
 ```

-### Tutorials for downloading and installing the database
+### Tutorials for downloading and installing the gact database

 Below is a set of tutorials used for the gact package: